ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 forward an HTTP Datagram which was received in a QUIC DATAGRAM frame, and vice versa.

-Note that while DATAGRAM capsules are sent on a stream, intermediaries can reencode DATAGRAM capsules into QUIC DATAGRAM frames over the next hop, and those could be dropped.
+Note that while DATAGRAM capsules that are sent on a stream are reliably delivered in order, intermediaries can reencode DATAGRAM capsules into QUIC DATAGRAM frames when forwarding messages, which could result in loss or reordering.

 If an intermediary receives an HTTP Datagram in a QUIC DATAGRAM frame and is forwarding it on a connection that supports QUIC DATAGRAM frames, the